maca88/datatables.plugins/README.md

 ### angular.dataTables

 This is the main plugin for integrating datatables with angular.
-Instead of recreating or empty/fill the whole table on collection changes as other similar plugins does this plugin handles model changes in a smart way so that only the collection items that are removed/added/swapped will be removed/added/swapped in DataTables.
-It populate items with the special property $$dtHash that is used for faster item searching (similar approach that [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat)).
+Instead of recreating or empty/fill the whole table on collection changes as other similar plugins, this one handles model changes in a smart way, so that only the collection items that are removed/added/swapped will be removed/added/swapped in DataTables.
+It populates items with the special property $$dtHash that is used for faster item searching (similar approach that [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat)).

 <b>Simple usage:</b>
 ```html